 Here it is with the TV lift up and the fireplace turned on:

 Doesn’t it look awesome?
-We are pretty excited about it, and it’s not even finished.
-Haha.
+We’re pretty excited about it, and it’s not even finished.

 I built a hinged lid for the top out of 1/2 inch plywood.
 I found it easier to cut out the gap for the lid, and then use a template and another piece of plywood to cut out the actual lid.